infernotlc/Rsrv/README.md

 - if there is no available times for it day remove table from design

 Next Features:
-Show reservations for admins and visitors
+- Show reservations for admins and visitors
-Admins and visitors can cancel reservations
+- Admins and visitors can cancel reservations -Settings screen
-Settings screen
-More information about places
+-More information about places
-Save places by country and city, approve them to show their places Fetch places by country and city
+-Save places by country and city, approve them to show their places -Fetch places by country and city
-Take comments for places
+-Take comments for places
-Punishment system for non made visits (after 30 minutes of reservation can be automatically cancel) If made more than 5 cancel account will be deleted Notifications for admins and users
+-Punishment system for non made visits (after 30 minutes of reservation can be automatically cancel) -If made more than 5 cancel account will be deleted -Notifications for admins and users
-Reports for admins daily, weekly, monthly
+-Reports for admins daily, weekly, monthly

 Admin Dashboard:
 Add and manage places.
+Add image, name, reservation times.
 Design tables and chairs for each place (drag-and-drop functionality).
 Save and load designs dynamically.